-To maintain the appropriate quality standards for the Project Based Voucher program, LHA will regularly (at least annually) review files and records to determine if the work documented in the files or records conforms to program requirements.
-This shall be accomplished by a supervisor or another qualified person other than the one originally responsible for the work or someone subordinate to that person.
-The number of files and/or records checked shall be at least equal to the number specified in the Section Eight Management Assessment Program (SEMAP) for the LHA size PBV program.
-Documentation of all quality control reviews will be maintained by LHA and will be made available for review by HUD and auditors.
+To maintain the appropriate quality standards for the Project Based Voucher program, Louisiana Housing Authority (LHA) will regularly (at least annually) review files and records to determine if the work documented in the files or records conforms to program requirements.
+This shall be conducted by a supervisor or another qualified person other than the one originally responsible for the work or someone subordinate to that person.
+The number of files and/or records checked shall be at least equal to the number specified in the Section Eight Management Assessment Program (SEMAP) for Louisiana Housing Authority (LHA) Project-Based Voucher (PBV) program.
+Documentation of all quality control reviews will be maintained by Louisiana Housing Authority (LHA) and will be made available for review by HUD and auditors.
 Documentation will include data on how the sample was selected, information on the individual cases reviewed and the results of each review and information on follow-up activities that occurred to address deficiencies.